keonroohparvar/AI_ChessEngine/README.md

 # SPD_Chessbot

 This repository contains all of the implementation for the SPD Chess AI model.
-This is a Chess Engine that I (Keon Roohparvar) led the implementation on for Sigma Phi Delta, the engineering fraternity at Cal Poly SLO.
+This is a project that I (Keon Roohparvar) led for Sigma Phi Delta, the Professional Engineering Fraternity at Cal Poly SLO; I used the medium of a Chess Engine to teach undergraduates about some basic Deep Learning / Neural Network fundamentals.

-The majority of team members were new to programming, so this project was a learning opportunity to give new programmers a change to start interfacing with a fun, difficult project!
+The majority of team members were new to programming, so this project was a learning opportunity to give these guys a chance to start interacting with a fun, non-triveal project!

 ## Table of Contents